NGINX is now part of F5. See why we’re better together.

 Videos on Load Balancing

-How is Load Balancing Done at the IP layer?
+How Is Load Balancing Done at the IP Layer?

-In some cases, it is essential that all requests from a client are sent to the same server for the duration of their session, such as while a client is putting items in a shopping cart, then heads to a purchase window.
+In some cases, it is essential that all requests from a client are sent to the same server for the duration of their session, such as when a client is putting items in a shopping cart, then heads to a purchase window.
 This consistency is known as session persistence.
 Without session persistence, switching servers causes information to be fetched twice, creating performance inefficiencies.